warrengalyen/WebSlinger/README.md

 Limitations
 -----------

-The only real limitation with  is its inability to process Javascript.
+The only real limitation with WebSlinger is its inability to process Javascript.
 A simple regex here and there to extract data hardcoded via Javascript usually works well enough.

 For the 0.5% of websites where there is useful content to scrape but the entire page content is generated using Javascript or is protected by Javascript in unusual ways, a real web browser is required.
 Fortunately, there is [PhantomJS](http://phantomjs.org/) (headless Webkit), which can be scripted (i.e. automated) to handle the aforementioned Javascript-heavy sites.
 However, PhantomJS is rather resource intensive and slooooow.
 After all, PhantomJS emulates a real web browser which includes the full startup sequence and then it proceeds to download the entire page's content.
 That, in turn, can take hundreds of requests to complete and can easily include downloading things such as ads.